aws-samples/partner-crm-integration-samples/README.md

 This folder contains samples related to leads, which include standard value sets, field mappings, and sample JSON payloads for managing lead data:

-- `Leads-Fields.xlsx`: An Excel spreadsheet detailing the lead fields for mapping purposes.
 - `Lead - StandardValues.csv`: Standard values for lead fields in CSV format.
-- `Lead - StandardValues.xlsx`: Standard values for lead fields in Excel format.
 - `Lead-Outbound-Sample.json`: A JSON sample representing a lead sent from the CRM.
 - `Lead-Results_With-Errors-Sample.json`: A JSON sample showing the results of a lead sync with errors.
 - `Lead-Results-Success-Sample.json`: A JSON sample showing the results of a successful lead sync.